Back to all posts

 How BYOR Bypasses the Need for Signatures

-While digital signatures are a standard method for establishing trust, they're not the only one.
-Remember, reputation-based systems, by their nature, lean on the historical behavior of files.
-If a file has been widely circulated, used, and hasn't been flagged as malicious over time, it could gain a positive reputation.
+While digital signatures are a standard method for establishing trust, they are not the only one.
+Reputation-based systems, by their nature, lean on the historical behavior of files.
+If a file has been widely circulated and used and hasn't been flagged as malicious over time, it can gain a positive reputation.
+For complementary AV-side evasion that rides on similar by-design flaws, see our writeup on the Zombie Bypass technique.

 1. Selecting the File: Identify a file that's been around for a significant period.
-My top choice is a .bat file due to its readable and open nature, allowing us to directly view and understand the code within.
-In this context, I'll delve into exploiting a .bat file that's been around for over a decade.
+My top choice is a .bat file due to its readable and open nature, which lets us directly view and understand the code within.
+In this section I'll walk through exploiting a .bat file that's been around for over a decade.

 2. Exploiting the Code: Probe the insecure code segments within the selected file to perform unintended actions.

 3. Abusing for Malicious Intent: Abuse that file to initiate something malicious.
-Considering SmartScreen doesn’t cascade checks to all sideloaded files, our payload neither requires signing nor a position on SmartScreen's approved list.
+Since SmartScreen does not cascade checks to all sideloaded files, our payload neither requires signing nor a position on SmartScreen's approved list.

 Applying BYOR in Operations

 Wondering how to implement BYOR to your advantage?
-If we mirror the strategies utilized in DLL sideloading, we can curate a similar sequence via BYOR which opens the door for unsigned sideloading as well.
-Let's illustrate the process we showcased in our LinkedIn post with a straightforward flowchart for better clarity:
+If we mirror the strategies used in DLL sideloading, we can curate a similar sequence via BYOR which opens the door for unsigned sideloading as well.
+Here is the process we showcased in our LinkedIn post, shown as a flowchart for clarity:

 BYOR working flowchart